Reviving the walled garden

 The garden in the twenty-first century

 The team spent the first year rigorously clearing the wilderness, pulling weeds and burning the excess.
-One holly hedge on the south boundary was chopped down from an impressive 20ft to 3ft.
+One holly hedge on the south boundary was chopped down from an impressive 20 foot to 3 foot.
 The next challenge was to establish the original pathways.
 Using Ordinance Survey maps, the previous layout was rediscovered and the team created the first of the herbaceous borders on the north and west walls.

 A year later in 2010, three more blocks of vegetable beds were restored, more paths were reinstated and more intricate plant borders were introduced.